There are plenty of phish in the sea.

 In the U.S. alone, more than 300,000 victims reported a phishing attack to the FBI in 2022.
 Phishing attacks topped the list of reported complaints, roughly six times greater than the second top offender, personal data breaches.
 The actual figure is undoubtedly higher, given that not all attacks get reported.

 Looking at phishing attacks worldwide, one study suggests that more than 255 million phishing attempts were made in the second half of 2022 alone.
 That marks a 61% increase over the previous year.
-Another study concluded that 1 in every 99 mails sent contained a phishing attack.
+Another study concluded that 1.2 in every 100 emails sent contained a phishing attack.

 Yet scammers won’t always cast such a wide net.
 Statistics point to a rise in targeted spear phishing, where the attacker goes after a specific person.
 They will often target people at businesses who have the authority to transfer funds or make payments.
 Other targets include people who have access to sensitive information like passwords, proprietary data, and account information.